dagl200/unleash/website/docs/reference/integrations/webhook.md

 **Content-Type** Used to set the content-type header used when unleash performs an HTTP POST to the defined endpoint.

 **Body template** Used to override the body template used by Unleash when performing the HTTP POST.
-You may format you message using a [Mustache template](https://mustache.github.io).
+You may format your message using a [Mustache template](https://mustache.github.io).
 You will have the [Unleash event format](/reference/api/legacy/unleash/admin/events) available in the rendering context.

 Example: